AwesomesauceLabs/piglet-manual/index.md

 # Caveats

--   **Piglet does not import animations (yet!)**.
-However, glTF models containing animation data can still be imported as static models.
-In addition, any skinning data or blendshape data (a.k.a. "morph targets") will be correctly imported alongside the model(s).
 -   **Runtime imports may stall the main Unity thread**.
-While I have attempted to minimize interruptions to the main Unity thread during runtime imports, I cannot provide any hard guarantees about this yet.
-Unity requires certain operations (e.g. mesh creation) to be performed on the main Unity thread, and so it is possible for runtime imports of large/complex models to cause "hiccups" during game execution.
+I have done my best to minimize interruptions to the main Unity thread during runtime imports, but I cannot provide any hard guarantees about this yet.
+Unity requires certain operations (e.g. texture uploads to the GPU, mesh creation) to be performed on the main Unity thread, so it is possible for runtime imports to cause "hiccups" during game execution.

 # Setup